You are here

 The presentation of these conditions can range from asymptomatic and found incidentally by physical examination or imaging through to medical emergency or sudden death.
 Onset will be at the time of first presentation or detection.

 The natural history of an aortic aneurysm is for progressive expansion to occur.
 Specialist opinion will generally be required to identify if there has been worsening beyond the normal course of the disease.
 Treament in most cases is conservative, with elective surgery reserved for aneurysms of large size or high risk of rupture.

-- Pseudo or false aortic aneurysm - blood leaks out of the aorta but is confined next to the vessel by surrounding tissue.
+- False or pseduo aneurysm of the aorta - blood leaks out of the aorta but is confined next to the vessel by surrounding tissue.
 Due to trauma, atherosclerosis or infection.